Configuring Database Search for Primo VE

 URM-83375

-When configured (see Assigning Categories to the Database Records), the Database Search page allows users to display a list of databases by clicking specific categories and subcategories, up to three levels.
+When configured (see Assigning Categories to the Database Records), the Database Search page enables users to display a list of databases by selecting specific categories and subcategories, up to three levels.

 When the Database Search page opens, the categories display the first category level only.
 Users can select the icon to display the category's next level.